pkavumba/django-vectordb/docs/tutorial/quickstart.md

     "DEFAULT_EMBEDDING_SPACE": ..., # Default "l2"
     "DEFAULT_EMBEDDING_DIMENSION": ..., # Default is 384 for "all-MiniLM-L6-v2"
-    "DEFAULT_MAX_N_RESULTS": 10, # Number of results to return from search maximum is default is 10 "DEFAULT_MIN_SCORE": 0.0, # Minimum score to return from search default is 0.0 "DEFAULT_MAX_BRUTEFORCE_N": 10_000, # Maximum number of items to search using brute force default is 10_000.
+    "DEFAULT_MAX_N_RESULTS": 10, # Number of results to return from search maximum is default is 10 "DEFAULT_MIN_SCORE": 0.0, # Minimum score (distance) to return from search default is 0.0 "DEFAULT_MAX_BRUTEFORCE_N": 10_000, # Maximum number of items to search using brute force default is 10_000.
 If the number of items is greater than this number, the search will be done using the HNSW index.
 }
 ```